RedisLabs/redislabs-docs/content/rs/databases/active-active/manage-aa.md

 If a participating cluster that was removed forcefully returns attempts to re-join the cluster, it will have an out of date on Active-Active database membership.
 The joined participating clusters reject updates sent from the removed participating cluster.
+To avoid re-join attempts, purge the forcefully removed instance from the participating cluster.

 ## Replication backlog